Bias and Division in the Free World: Existence and properties of the Free Zero Bias and other Transformations

-In this section, we introduce one old (square bias $X\mapsto X^\Box$) and one new (El Gordo $X\mapsto X^\bflat$) transformation on probability measures, focusing on their actions on Cauchy transforms.
+In this section, we introduce two old (size bias $X\mapsto X^s$, square bias $X\mapsto X^\Box$) and one new (El Gordo $X\mapsto X^\bflat$) transformation on probability measures, focusing on their actions on Cauchy transforms.
 We begin with El Gordo.

 \begin{lemma} For any probability measure $\mathcal{L}(X)$,

 is the Cauchy transform of a probability distribution.
 We call $\mathcal{L}(X^\flat)$ the {\bf El Gordo transform} of $\mathcal{L}(X)$.
 This transformation on the set of all probability measures is continuous in the topology of convergence in distribution, has point mass at zero as its unique fixed point, satisfies $(\alpha X)^\bflat\equaldist \alpha X^\bflat$ for all $\alpha \in \mathbb{R}$, and is injective but not surjective. \end{lemma}